Ron Cox (American football)

-Ronald Eugene Cox (born February 2, 1968) is a former American football linebacker who played eight seasons in the National Football League (NFL) with the Chicago Bears and the Green Bay Packers.
-He started as middle linebacker for the champion Green Bay Packers in Super Bowl XXXI as they beat the New England Patriots.
+Ronald Eugene Cox (born February 2, 1968) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL) with the Chicago Bears and Green Bay Packers.
+He started as middle linebacker for the champion Packers in Super Bowl XXXI as they beat the New England Patriots.
 In 2001, Cox was inducted into the Fresno County Athletic Hall of Fame.